 The oils on these plants that repel ticks are very potent, and they’ll kill the pests with continued exposure.

 Pennyroyal is a smaller plant that repels insects that has direct ties to the mint family.
 You’ll get a small light purple puff of a flower set atop light green leaves.
 These plants spread really well on their own, so you do want to keep an eye on them when you plant them to make sure they’re not growing out of control.
 All you have to do is plant it in a few spots in your garden or flower beds and it’ll repel your ticks.
-It also works very well on mosquitos, and it’s very forgiving.
+It also works very well on mosquitoes, and it’s very forgiving.
 This makes it popular for novice gardeners because it’ll survive a lot of neglect and thrive.

 Wormwood is a very thick and full plant that makes an excellent border between other plants, or you can use it to frame in flower gardens.